Key Performance Indicators (KPIs)

 Widgets in the Megalytic Widget Library are color-coded and organized by data source.
 For Facebook, the dark blue background signifies Page data.
 The white background is for Ads data.
 When you drag the "Ads Multi-KPI" widget on to the report page, you will get a set of APIs reported from the Ads data.

-Here, we have selected Clicks, Amount Spent, CTR, and CPC as the as the KPIs to display for the client’s Facebook Ads.
-But, you can select whichever Facebook Ads metrics are most important for measuring your client’s success.
+Here, we have selected Clicks, Amount Spent, CTR, and CPC as the KPIs to display for the client's Facebook Ads.
+But, you can select whichever Facebook Ads metrics are most important for measuring your client's success.

 KPIs for Individual Facebook Campaigns

 You can also show your client campaign level KPIs using the same widget, but with a single campaign selected.
 Here, we have selected the campaign "Megalytic Trial Promotion" using the widget editor.

 Note that we have also elected to display only a single comparison date range - "Previous Month".
 Sometimes, it is better to show less data, rather than more, to keep things simple for the client and not overwhelm them with information.
 If your client only cares about performance relative to last month (or last week, last quarter, etc.), then you can adjust the widget to display only a single comparison.

 Display Trends in a KPI with Sparkline Charts